-Vaccination is still the best way to prevent COVID-19, but there are also effective ways to treat COVID-19.
-Treatment works best when it's given within the first few days of someone's illness.
-Get tested right away if you have symptoms of COVID-19 so you can qualify for treatments which have been shown to prevent hospitalization and death from COVID-19.
-If you test positive for COVID-19, talk to your doctor or healthcare provider about treatments that may work best for you.
-If you do not have a healthcare provider call the Utah COVID-19 info line 385-273-7878 for help locating treatment.
+Vaccination is still the best way to prevent severe illness from COVID-19, but there are also effective medicines to treat it now.
+Treatment works best when it's given within the first few days of your illness.
+Get tested right away if you have symptoms so you can qualify for treatments which have been shown to prevent hospitalization and death from COVID-19.
+If you test positive for COVID-19, talk to a doctor or healthcare provider about treatments that may work best for you.

-All Utahns ages 6 months and older can get the vaccine.
+All Utahns ages 6 months and older can get vaccinated.

-Vaccines are safe and effective, and the best way to prevent COVID-19.
+Vaccines are safe and effective, and the best way to prevent severe illness from COVID-19.
+Vaccines are available at doctors' offices, health clinics, pharmacies, local health departments, and community vaccine clinics.
 Visit vaccines.gov to find a location near you.

 Have a symptom?

-COVID-19 treatments are only effective if given within several days of symptom onset.
+COVID-19 treatments are only effective if given within a few days of symptom onset.
 That's why it's important to get tested as soon as your symptoms begin.